Skip to main content

 National Insurance Contributions

 National insurance contributions fund social security schemes that provide financial support to residents and employees in the Netherlands.
-Participation in these schemes is mandatory and insures individuals against the financial implications of old age, death, exceptional medical expenses, and costs related to children.
+Participation in these schemes is mandatory.
 The national insurance schemes include:

-Employers are responsible for withholding national insurance contributions from employees’ wages and remitting them to the Tax Administration.
+Employers are responsible for withholding the relevant payroll tax and national insurance amounts where applicable and remitting them to the Tax Administration.

 Employed Persons’ Insurance Contributions